tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

 ## APIs

 The following are the APIs for a few selected classes.
-The complete javadoc for this library can be found at [http://apidoc.natusoft.se/APSWebTools](http://apidoc.natusoft.se/APSWebTools).
+The complete javadoc for this library can be found at [http://apidoc.natusoft.se/APSWebTools/](http://apidoc.natusoft.se/APSWebTools/).

 ----

 public _class_ __APSAdminWebLoginHandler__ extends  APSLoginHandler  implements  APSLoginHandler.HandlerInfo    [se.natusoft.osgi.aps.tools.web] {

->  This is a login handler to use by any admin web registering with the APSAdminWeb to validate that there is a valid login available.
+This is a login handler to use by any admin web registering with the _APSAdminWeb_ to validate that there is a valid login available.

 __public APSAdminWebLoginHandler(BundleContext context)__

->  Creates a new APSAdminWebLoginHandler.
+Creates a new _APSAdminWebLoginHandler_.

 _Parameters_